Samuel S. Edwin, Ph.D.

 Animal and Plant Health Inspection Service

-Freeda Isaac is the director of the Agriculture Select Agent Services (AgSAS) at the United States Department of Agriculture (USDA)’s Animal and Plant Health Inspection Service (APHIS).
-Serving in this position since January 2008, she manages a staff that works on developing regulations and policies for the importation and interstate movement of organisms and vectors, and implementing the requirements of the Federal Select Agent Program.
+Dr. Jack Taniewski is the Director of the Agriculture Select Agent Services (AgSAS) at the United States Department of Agriculture (USDA)’s Animal and Plant Health Inspection Service (APHIS), Veterinary Services (VS).
+As such, he manages a staff that works on developing regulations and policies for the importation and interstate movement of organisms and vectors, and implementing the requirements of the Federal Select Agent Program.